 - 5.4 Staff incident reports are directed to the Staff Safety Team.
-The Staff Safety Team will then review the incident, along with any other intelligence or previous incidents, and make a decision on any action required.
-Action may include (this is not an exhaustive list): - No further action - A warning letter to the customer to advise them that the behaviour will not be tolerated and the consequences of any similar behaviour in the future - Addition to the Unacceptable Behaviour and Violent Persons List - 5.5 If any action is chosen which restricts the customer's access to council services, it is important to ensure there is an identified and clearly communicated method of contact available for the customer. - 5.6 The behaviour of some customers may be due to a specific circumstance or difficulty, such as a mental health condition, substance misuse issue or other disability.
-Any unacceptable behaviour should be reported via the staff incident reporting form with details of vulnerabilities.
-Where this is the case, staff must also raise any concerns about a customer's vulnerability via the relevant channels e.g. via their line manager or safeguarding processes.
+The Staff Safety Team will then review the incident, along with any other intelligence or previous incidents, and decide on any action required in line with the Antisocial Behaviour, Crime and Policing Act 2014 which provides further direction on how the council manages Antisocial Behaviour.
+The Staff Safety Team will consider the most appropriate form of action to take which may include (this is not an exhaustive list): - No further action - A warning letter to the customer to advise them that the behaviour will not be tolerated and the consequences of any similar behaviour in the future - Addition to the Unacceptable Behaviour and Violent Persons List - 5.5 If any action is chosen which restricts the customer's access to council services, it is important to ensure there is an identified and clearly communicated method of contact available for the customer. - 5.6 The behaviour of some customers may be due to a specific circumstance or difficulty, such as a mental health condition, substance misuse issue or other disability.
+Any unacceptable behaviour should be reported via the staff incident reporting form with details of any complex needs.

+Where this is the case, staff must also raise any concerns about a customer via the relevant channels e.g., via their line manager or safeguarding processes.